 Prior to undergoing a procedure with IV Sedation, you should advise our Oral Surgeons about allergies or medical conditions you may have.
 You should also inform our Surgeons about any medications you are taking and any prior surgeries, including any type of anesthesia, you have had.
 You will be advised of the need to arrange for a responsible adult to drive you to and from the facility for the surgery.

 It's important to stop smoking before surgery to reduce the risk of slow healing after the procedure.
-Following your surgery, you will be given a list of instructions to follow as well as symptoms that should alert you to call our First Coast Oral & Maxillofacial Office in Jacksonville, FL.
+Following your surgery, you will be given a list of instructions to follow as well as symptoms that should alert you to call our First Coast Oral Surgery Offices.

 The benefits of using IV Sedation during Oral Surgery and other procedures include the following: